nandeeshwar/startups/startup-guide/6_operations_scale/6_1_team_building/engineering/engineering_hiring_templates/devops_template.md

 DevOps Engineer is responsible for building, maintaining, and optimizing the infrastructure and deployment pipelines.
 The focus is on automation, reliability, and scalability of the development and deployment processes.

 ## Key Responsibilities
-1. [ ] Design and implement CI/CD pipelines
-2. [ ] Manage cloud infrastructure
+1. [ ] Manage cloud infrastructure
-3. [ ] Implement monitoring and logging solutions
+2. [ ] Implement monitoring and logging solutions
-4. [ ] Ensure system security and compliance
+3. [ ] Ensure system security and compliance
-5. [ ] Optimize system performance
+4. [ ] Optimize system performance
-6. [ ] Automate deployment processes
+5. [ ] Automate deployment processes
-7. [ ] Manage container orchestration
+6. [ ] Manage container orchestration

 ## Technical Requirements